New Mobile Landfill Data Collection Tools Improve Site Management

 Landfills faced with high fluid levels—symptoms of which may include poor gas flow, slope stability issues, and higher temperatures—often want to collect and analyze fluid levels more frequently, identify key targets for fluid impact based on the data collected, and then implement a pump management program.

 The first step in using the data collection system for fluid level management is to enter the well as-built information (e.g., lengths of perforated pipe, length of solid pipe) into the system as a baseline for fluid level calculations downstream.
-Then, technicians measure fluid levels in the field and submit them via the mobile form.
+Technicians then measure fluid levels in the field and submit them via the mobile form.
 Calculations are performed in the database that drive two valuable outputs: the fluid level profile graph for visualizing measured fluid levels for a given well over a period of time (Figure 1) and the percent blocked screen map for visualizing any significant spatial pattern of high fluid levels in the landfill (Figure 2).

 With these new tools, raw data is transformed to actionable information.
 Landfill site data collection systems offer a major improvement over what has traditionally been a time-consuming and tedious data transcription process.
 What was previously handwritten field data is now submitted via mobile tools for instant data processing, transformation, and analysis.
 End users now have access to that information in reports and dashboards in a matter of minutes instead of days.